Pantry Perfect

 If the kitchen has a baking area, then a separate baking pantry should be considered.
 It should be located near the baking center unless the main pantry can be placed between the two work centers, and do double duty.

-While size does matter, simplicity, organization, and the right location are usually more important than size alone.
 A well-designed small pantry will usually provide better, more convenient, and more functional storage than a poorly designed large pantry.

 Convenience, accessibility, and viewability are the key attributes of a great pantry.